tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"JD Cloud DevOps is a set of DevOps products constructed based on JD’s years of accumulation", "name":"Products of DevOps is released",
+		"introduce":"JD Cloud DevOps is a set of DevOps products constructed based on JD’s years of accumulation", "name":"Products of DevOps Is Released",
 		"description":"Provide the continuous delivery process from code’s compilation, creation and deployment, container’s arrangement and traffic’s access; simplify related operations and processes; improve enterprise business’s iteration speed and deployment efficiency; assist for the success of the enterprise \n", "id":146
 	},